colesmith54/Sorting-Visualizer/README.md

 # sort-algo

 ## Overview
-Sort-algo is a dynamic web application designed to help users understand the functioning of various sorting algorithms.
+Sort-algo is a lightweight, dynamic web application designed to help users understand the functioning of various sorting algorithms.
 By providing a real-time visualization of the sorting process, the application makes it easier to comprehend how different algorithms work and compare their efficiencies.
-With additional features like dark mode, adjustable sorting speed, customizable array size, and a step-by-step option, the application provides a tailored and in-depth learning experience.

 ## Features
 - **Visualization of Sorting Algorithms**: The application supports several sorting algorithms, including Bubble Sort, Selection Sort, and Insertion Sort.
 The sorting process is visualized in real-time, allowing users to observe how each algorithm operates.